 An air purifier is a device whose main focus is to remove all the pollutants from the air and as a consequence improve the quality of air in your room.
 The air purifier is built with layers of filters that trap all the pollutants in the air and thus give back cleaned and purified air in the room.

 Moreover, the filters need to be changed very frequently to allow them to function properly.
 These machines are available in various sizes.
-The certain areas where air purifiers are beneficial are: in cleaning the air of a room, reducing sickness and infections, good for your pets too.
+The certain areas where air purifiers are beneficial are: cleaning the air of a room, reducing sickness and infections, good for your pets too.

-However, the points of a disadvantage here are that those air purifiers using ozone are extremely bad for your health and can cause long term rupture to lungs and olfactory cells.
+However, the points of a disadvantage here are that those air purifiers using ozone are extremely bad for your health and can cause long-term rupture to lungs and olfactory cells.

 Also Read: Best Air Purifiers in India

-the functions of Humidifiers
+The functions of Humidifiers

 A humidifier serves the purpose of adding moisture to the air in your room, thus increasing the humidity of the room.
 Generally, humidifiers are used during the winter season as the humidity stoops very low during those days.

 A humidifier increases the level of humidity in the room with relatively low humidity by releasing moisture into the air.
 Humidifiers, thus, help in getting rid of several problems like dry nose, throat, and lips.
-In fact, it is helpful for patients with sinus too.
+In fact, it is helpful for patients with sinuses too.

 Humidifiers are available in various sizes ranging from portable to large sizes.
 Humidifiers also have certain areas where it shows some specs of benefit which are: no dry air, reduces irritation to the skin, reduces pain in the throat, treats and prevents sore throat.